 Placement in gates

-Each participant’s start gate will be indicated on both their Tyvek body number and laminated handlebar number provided at bib pickup.
+Each participant’s start gate will be indicated on their laminated handlebar number provided at bib pickup.
 You may not enter start gates with a lower number, however, you may enter a start gate with a higher number.
 Loading in assigned gates is on a first-come, first-served basis.
 Please show up early to load into your gate for best placement and to ensure you will get in your gate.

 Your race time is calculated using a 10:00 a.m. gun start time.
 Your finish time will be determined by when your race number with transponder cross the finish line.